symbiotejs/symbiote.js/AI_REFERENCE.md

 **Dev-only** (`devMode = true`):
 - Unresolved binding keys — warns when a template binding auto-initializes to `null` (likely typo)
+- `*prop` without `ctx` attribute or `--ctx` CSS variable — warns that shared context won't be created
+- `*prop` conflict — warns when a later component tries to set a different initial value for the same shared prop

 ---